Camping Alone: Tips for Your Solo Camping Trips

 Camp Stove & Fuel:

 Check with the campsite or park to see if camp stoves are allowed.
 You can use a camping stove or a backpacking stove.
 Camping stoves are easier to use with pots and pans from your kitchen.
+Many of them are two burners, and similar to a griddle or grill (check out our full Best Camping Grills guide).
 Backpacking stoves are less versatile, but are a good option if you plan to camp and backpack and only want to purchase one stove.
 See our Best Backpacking Stoves guide and Best Backpacking Cookware Pots guide for recommendations.

 Fire Making Materials: